MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-survey-glint.md

 # Import survey results from Viva Glint into Viva Insights (preview)

 >[!IMPORTANT]
-> This feature is in public preview.
+> This feature is for public preview customers only.
 Features in preview might not be complete and could undergo changes before becoming available in the broader release.

 *Applies to: Viva Insights admin, Viva Glint admin*